italomaia/model_mommy/README.md

         owner = models.ForeignKey('Kid')
         kind = models.CharField(max_length=50, blank=True)

-when you do:
+let's create a dog:

     rex = mommy.make_one(Dog)

-it will also create the Kid, automatically.
+the Kid instance will be created automatically.

 You can also specify values for one or more attribute.

     another_kid = mommy.make_one(Kid, age=3)
-    assert another_kid.age == 3
+    assert another_kid.age == 3  # all other kid attribute values are random

+In both examples above, the kid and rex objects are persisted in the database.
-But, if don't need a persisted object, mommy can handle this for you as well:
+If you don't need a persisted object, mommy can handle this for you as well:

     from model_mommy import mommy
     from model_mommy.models import Kid

     kid = mommy.prepare_one(Kid)
+    assert Kid.objects.count() == 0

-It works like make_one, but it doesn't persist the instance nor related fields.
+It works like make_one, but it doesn't persist the instance **nor** related fields.

 ## Note 1

-ForeignKey and OneToOne fields are not populated by default if null=True.
-This behavior helps avoiding problems with recursive loops and the "diamond effect".
+Related fields are not populated by default if not required (null=True).
+This behavior helps avoiding problems like recursive loops and the "diamond effect".

 How's that?